codingyoga/NewYorkTheaters/README.md

 # NewYorkTheaters
-Getting theaters, movies and showtime data 20 requests/second using Trio and Asks python package.
+Pulls theaters, movies and showtime data using Trio and Asks python package.
+The code is implemented for 20requests/second using rate limit.